databrickslabs/mosaic/docs/source/api/raster-functions.rst

     The file path must be a valid path to a raster file.
     The file path must be a path to a file that GDAL can read.
     If the size_in_MB parameter is specified, the raster will be split into tiles of the specified size.
-    If the size_in_MB parameter is not specified, the raster will not be split into tiles.
+    If the size_in_MB parameter is not specified or if the size_in_Mb < 0, the raster will only be split if it exceeds Integer.MAX_VALUE.
+The split will be at a threshold of 64MB in this case.
-    If the size_in_Mb < 0 the raster wont be split into tiles.

     :param path: A column containing the path to a raster file.
     :type col: Column (StringType)